Breakfast, lunch, dinner and late night eats

 “We incorporate herbs and fruits so it doesn’t have that overly sweet flavour.
 The idea behind the house-made sodas is that we are eventually going to do an extensive gin and vodka menu, so then you pick your gin or vodka, and match it with your sodas.”

-Although we taste-tested the lunch/dinner and dessert menu, we did have a chance to eye off the breakfast menu as well as their baked goodies.
+Whilst we only taste-tested the lunch/dinner and dessert menu, we did have a chance to eye off the breakfast menu as well as their baked goodies.
 With offerings from sun-up, to sun-down; there’s literally something at Son of a Gun for everyone at all times of the day.